research-team/robot-dream/doc/architecture.md

 ##### Neuronal structures tagging

-Every time the robotic system perceives tagged event including new object the inbound sensory stream is been tagged as well as neuronal structures of sleeping brain, during the **direct translation** that are involved in the processing are tagged as related to the tagged event.
+Every time the robotic system perceives tagged event including new object the inbound sensory stream is been tagged as well as neuronal structures of dreaming brain, during the **direct translation** that are involved in the processing are tagged as related to the tagged event.
 At the end of the day the rNN is semantically marked neuronal pattern and circuits.

 ##### Pleasure and pain